civol/HDLRuby/README.md

 end
 ```

-The description above is straightforward, but it would be necessary to rewrite it if another circuit with different bit width or coefficients is to be designed.
+The description above is straightforward, but it would be necessary to rewrite it if another circuit with different bit widths or coefficients is to be designed.
 Moreover, if the number of coefficients is large an error in the expression will be easy to make and hard to find.
 A better approach would be to use a generic description of such a circuit as follows:

 ```ruby
 system :sumprod do |typ,coefs|